zaandahl/mewc-train/README.md

 - **Base Image**: Uses the new `mewc-flow` base image featuring `tensorflow/tensorflow:2.16.1-gpu`, `CUDA`, `cuDNN`, and `JAX`.
 - **Hugging Face Base Models**: Start training off a base model from [Hugging Face](https://huggingface.co/models).
 - **Improved Training Control**: New user configurable options to fine tune model training.
+- **Optional Validation Path**: There is an option to specify separate paths for data|validation `VAL_PATH` and data|test `TEST_PATH`.
+Doing so will keep test data isolated from hyper-parameter tuning leakage.

 For users who wish to continue using version 1, the older Dockerfile and requirements can still be accessed by checking out the `v1.0.10` tag: